For a PDF version of this, see ERA_Constition as of February 2025

 - 9.3 The Committee will arrange Public Meetings, when considered appropriate, on topics of local interest and concern.
 [These Public Meetings are not the same as a General Meeting and so the rules for the conduct of such meetings do not apply.
 The privileges of General Meetings are also not available.]

-- 9.4 The Committee may take any other steps as it sees fit to inform the electorate of Egham Town and surrounding wards.
+- 9.4 The Committee may take any other steps as it sees fit to inform the electorate of The Ward and surrounding wards.

 10 Termination of the Association